powellgenomicslab/tenk10k_phase1/plotting_notebooks/overview_figures/README.md

 # Figure 1

-Figure 1 of our [TenK10K phase 1 manuscript](https://docs.google.com/document/d/1ck13c1NWXLolvEuvh-y3a11jsYbBfZOv1aU01U4o8FE/edit#heading=h.ds9fvb3nfr68) aims to summarise the data, including the scRNA-seq data from ~5 million cells across all ~2,000 individuals.
+Figure 1 of our [TenK10K phase 1 manuscript](https://docs.google.com/document/d/1ck13c1NWXLolvEuvh-y3a11jsYbBfZOv1aU01U4o8FE/edit#heading=h.ds9fvb3nfr68) aims to summarise the data, including the scRNA-seq data from >5 million cells across 1,925 individuals.

 Here, we include scripts and notebooks to generate all plots included in the main figure and all accompanying supplementary figures.